COMP4321-Group-40/SearchScript/README.md

 ## Constraints

 - No external search APIs or high-level NLP libraries (no Lucene, `natural`, or ElasticSearch)
+- Porter Stemmer and stopword filtering implemented from scratch
 - Cyclic links handled via visited set
 - Maximum 300 pages indexed
+- Incremental updates mandatory (rebuilding from scratch is forbidden)